hyperledger/besu-docs/docs/public-networks/how-to/pre-merge-history-expiry.md

         this may impact pruning performance.

     On completion, you'll receive the `Pruning pre-merge blocks and transaction receipts completed` log message.
+    It should only take a few minutes to complete but has been known to take up to two hours on occasion.

 1. Restart Besu and include the [`--history-expiry-prune`](../reference/cli/options.md#history-expiry-prune) option to reclaim the space.